dreamsome/dreamsome.github.com/_posts/2013-08-28-SomeNotesOnUnderstandingTomasuloAlgorithm.md

 <!--more-->

-Other sources I think are also useful when understand a thing.
+Other sources I think are also useful for understand a thing:

 * Original paper
 * Thoughts from an experienced person(especially when they are making conclusions)